 Seattle Parks Foundation Programs

-We select, implement, and steward green space projects in neighborhoods throughout Seattle, and we provide fundraising support, technical assistance, and fiscal sponsorship to community groups implementing projects in their neighborhoods.
-We also manage the official Bench, Tree, and Yellow Swing donation programs for Seattle parks.
+We manage capital campaigns for community-led public space projects and provide fundraising support, technical assistance, and fiscal sponsorship to 23 community groups implementing park and trail projects in their neighborhoods.

 Recent Successes and Current Challenges

-In 2012, our efforts were instrumental in securing a $2.3 million commitment from the city to restore the Volunteer Park Conservatory, a beloved Seattle landmark.
-Our success in making the project a priority for the parks department hinged on our commitment to raise $750,000 toward the effort; in just a few months, we raised that amount and an additional $100,000 to establish a long-term fund for maintaining the century-old Victorian greenhouse.
+In 2013, we helped secure a $2.3 million commitment from the city to restore the Volunteer Park Conservatory, a beloved Seattle landmark.
+Our success in making the project a priority for the parks department hinged on our commitment to raise $750,000 toward the effort.
+In just a few months, we raised that amount and an additional $100,000 to establish a long-term fund for maintaining the century-old Victorian greenhouse.